lynxthecat/adblock-lean/README.md

 ## Automatically Deploy OISD list on router reboot

-Providing the service is enabled the service script should automatically start on boot.
+Providing the service is enabled, the service script should automatically start on boot.

 ## Automatically Update OISD list at 5am Every Day